ssiwan/KARMA/README.md

 **<https://acceptance.bigbluesign.com>**

 Login information is available on the landing page.
-The _User_ account will provide access to basic services for knowledge article creation and retrieval.
-All common _User_ account services are accessible from the _Dashboard_ which serves as the _Home_ page and is automatically loaded upon successful login.
-Additional _User_ account services for metadata management are available from the _Manage_ menu.
-The _Admin_ account provides access to the _Administration_ menu which includes several application management and monitoring services.
 For guidance on how to use KARMA, please see the [User Guide](docs/UserGuide.md)

 This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies used by Stanfield Systems.
 In addition, the document references artifacts created for the KARMA prototype with links to files in the _docs_ folder in this repository.
 All references include navigable links.